hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="ldapcheckoutlibrary"></a>
 # **LDAPCheckOutLibrary**
-> void LDAPCheckOutLibrary (string name, LDAPCheckOutLibraryRequest lDAPCheckOutLibraryRequest, string ldapMountPath = null)
+> void LDAPCheckOutLibrary (LDAPCheckOutLibraryRequest lDAPCheckOutLibraryRequest, string name, string ldapMountPath = "ldap", TimeSpan? wrapTTL = null)

 Check a service account out from the library.